 15. Don’t stop too soon

 Even better, allow an extra half an hour after sunset so that you can catch the deeper magenta, blues and purples as sunset slides into the blue hour.
+You won’t have long though, because blue hour can be as short as 20 minutes.

 Once the sun dips below the horizon the light for portrait photography is very soft and still has a gentle golden glow.
 On this occasion though it was a cloudless sky, so the sunset itself wasn’t impressive.